NicolaLampis/read-district/README.md

 # Read District

 This website provide book reviews and recommendation.
+You can write your personal review.
 Here you can find a selection of great book you'll love.

-Essentially, this part is your sales pitch.

 ## UX